lhoang64/DarkDarkGo/mgmt/database/README.md

   They will get 5 chunks every time they ask us.

 ### Index Server
-- If a chunk_id is successfully crawled and built, insert it to Index Server relation.
+- If an index chunk is successfully built, insert its chunk id to Index Server relation.
 - TODO: CHOOSE A DISTRIBUTING ALGORITHM

 ### How to install on Mac: